-Note also the "Information" items at the top.
+Note also the "Information" nodes at the top.
 These are detail tables set up to take you to Wikipedia for more information.
 Click on the hyper-linked attribute name to go to Wikipedia.

-Common attributes
+Common attributes of features

-Now use the scrollbar to scroll to the bottom-most attribute, until you see "Add attribute".
-The last 13 attributes are common to all features.
-(They belong to the root feature class.
-Features are "subclassed" in order to specify attributes that are more appropriate to their type).
+Now use the scrollbar to scroll to the bottom-most attribute.
+The last 10 attributes are common to all features (i.e. they belong to the root feature class).
 These are: